sanafathima77/Access-governance-and-compliance-checker-Aman-Access-/README.md

 An access-governance checker for a bank.
-It reads three tables (HR records, accounts, permissions), runs nine rules that find the access problems auditors ask about, scores the risk, builds a review queue for managers, and produces a browser dashboard. *Aman* is Arabic for safety.
+It reads three tables (HR records, accounts, permissions), runs nine rules that find the access problems auditors ask about, scores the risk, builds a review queue for managers, and produces a browser dashboard.

-Everything runs on the Python standard library.
-There is nothing to install.

 **Live dashboard:** open `docs/index.html` (double-click it).
 Once this repo is on GitHub, turn on GitHub Pages (Settings, Pages, deploy from branch `main`, folder `/docs`) to get a public link.